 Germany is one of the key players in renewable energy.
-The country relies mostly on biomass, solar and wind.
+The country relies mostly on biomass, solar, and wind.
 Here is how the country is going about the commercialization of renewable energy.

 - Deployment of wind turbines

 The federal government has seen to it that wind turbines are widely distributed across the country.
-The government is looking to increase the distribution of the technologies, with the focus mainly directed on constructing wind farms on water.
+The government is looking to increase the distribution of the technologies, with the focus mainly directed at constructing wind farms on water.
 Why is this so?
 The players in the renewable energy sector have realized that winds are stronger offshore as opposed to land.

 - Research and development

 Research and development have played a crucial role in Germany’s efforts to commercialize renewable energy.
 The most significant source of biomass in Germany is agriculture.
 However, through research, it has been discovered that wood production can contribute immensely to the generation of biomass.
 The country is committed to research to take the use of renewable energy a notch higher.
 That is, combining biofuels and petroleum.

 As earlier mentioned, photovoltaic cells work by converting light into electricity.
 Germany is among the world’s largest consumers of photovoltaic energy.
 The fantastic part is that renewable energy sources can be applied on the grid or off-grid.
 The government has backed the installation of photovoltaic solar panels since the first time they were mass-produced.
 The country’s electricity demand is mostly being met by solar power.